soft79/atari-keyboard/README.md

 Convert an Atari 600/800/1200 XL into a USB keyboard.

 I bricked my Atari mainboard.
-My goal is to use the keyboard on a Raspberry PI in combination with an Atari emulator (e.g. Atari800).
+My goal is to use the Atari keyboard that survived on a Raspberry PI in combination with an Atari emulator (e.g. Atari800).

 # Requirements